junglok/tem-docs/docs/batch/pbspro.md

 841.tem-ce-al9* USERID   gpuQ     cryosparc*  84594   1   6   16gb   --  R 00:00
 ```

-Following are examples of `qstat` with some other commonly used options and arguments.
+Below are examples of `qstat` with other commonly used options and arguments.

 #### **Status of an unfinished job**

-Get a long-form summary of the status of an unfinished job.
+Get a detailed summary of an unfinished job's status.

 ```bash
 $> qstat -f jobID
 ```
 !!! warning
-    Use the above command only sparingly; it places a high load on PBSPro.
+    Use this command sparingly; it places a heavy load on PBSPro.

 #### **Status of jobs within some periods**
-Get a single-line summary of the status of an unfinished or recently completed job (within 72 hours).
+Get a one-line summary of an unfinished or recently completed job's status (within 72 hours).

 ```bash
 $> qstat -x jobID